Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 the prospect of building a lengthy branch line into the Texas Panhandle.
 Waco

-was the obvious gateway in that direction, hence, negotiations ensued to see
+was in that direction, so negotiations ensued between the two railroads to see

 what might be done under the Tap's existing charter.
 To convey the investors' long term

-intent, the Texas Legislature modified the charter on August 6, 1870 to
+intent, the Texas Legislature approved (on August 6, 1870) a modification to the

 from Bremond to Waco was completed for the W&NW by H&TC's construction forces in